 D-Lab views organizations with a local presence as powerful agents of change well positioned to select and implement the solutions to meet the energy needs of their community.
-In support of local organizations seeking to increase energy access in their own communities, we have developed The D-Lab Off-Grid Energy Toolkit.
-Currently, D-Lab is continuing the development of the toolkit in partnership with organizations such as civil society organizations (CSOs), non-governmental organizations (NGOs), local governments, and small businesses.
+In support of local organizations seeking to increase energy access in their own communities, we have developed The D-Lab Off-Grid Energy Roadmap.
+Currently, D-Lab is continuing to develop and refine each component of the roadmap through testing in partnership with organizations based in off-grid communities, such as civil society organizations (CSOs), non-governmental organizations (NGOs), local governments, and small businesses.

-The ultimate goal is to create an open-source toolkit that provides structured guidance for organizations to develop programs for increasing off-grid energy access with minimal external support.
+The ultimate goal is to create a set of publicly available resources that provide structured guidance for organizations to develop programs for increasing off-grid energy access with minimal external support.
 This cost-effective, scalable, and locally-driven approach is positioned as an alternative to externally driven, top-down assessment and program design approaches.

-The steps along The D-Lab Off-Grid Energy Toolkit:
+The steps along The D-Lab Off-Grid Energy Roadmap:

 Learn more about each of the steps